vkuzel/Quantum-Leap-Gradle-Plugin/README.md

 ## Development

-1. Build the plugin into your local Maven repository
+1. Build the plugin into your local Maven repository.

     ```bash
     gradle publishToMavenLocal
     ```

-2. Configure your project to use the plugin located in Maven local
+2. Configure your project to use the plugin located in the local Maven repository.

     ```kotlin
     // settings.gradle.kts